A Livingroom Hush

 A Livingroom Hush is the second album of Jaga Jazzist, released in 2001 by Ninja Tune under the authority of the Warner Music Group.
 The BBC named it the best jazz album of 2002.

-The album features ten instrumental songs, most of which having been composed by Lars Horntveth and Jørgen Munkeby.
+The album features ten instrumental songs, most of which were composed by Lars Horntveth and Jørgen Munkeby.

 Reception

-The Allmusic review awarded the album four stars and review by the Norwegian newspaper Dagbladet awarded the album 5 stars (dice).
+The Allmusic review awarded the album four out of five stars and review by the Norwegian newspaper Dagbladet awarded the album five out of six stars (dice).